 Even though I grow or forage for many of my own herbs, and therefore obtain those fresh, I dry them first before tincturing.
 I'll use them fresh in teas!
 No problem.

 But for my tinctures, I personally like freshly dried herbs best.
-For herbs you don't have available fresh, you can find high quality herbs from Starwest Botanicals! **Their culinary bulk herbs are fabulous too!
-I like them cut and sifted---again, just personal preference.
+For herbs you don't have available fresh or to dry yourself, you can purchase them from quality bulk herb shops online.
+I’m partial to Starwest Botanicals! **Their culinary bulk herbs are fabulous as well.

 3) A Glass Container with a Tight Lid